 Acceptable ways to behave are discussed as a school and as a class and each class has its own behaviour code which is established by the children at the beginning of the year.
 Class rights and responsibilities are displayed clearly in a positive manner and they are referred to and amended as the year develops.
-(Class charters)
+Following the covid-19 pandemic these rules will be referred to as 'How XXX class keep safe' and will include new hygiene regulations.